DreamingInBinary/Swiftjective-C/_posts/2020-6-23-iOS-14-Notable-UIKit-Additions.md

 If you want to catch up on this series first, view the [iOS 11][1], [iOS 12][2]and [iOS 13][3] versions of this article.

-For now, let's chat UIKit and iOS 14 niceties!
+For now, let's chat UIKit and iOS 14 niceties[^1]!

-> If you want to take a peek at finer implementation details, check out Apple's robust sample code cataloging a lot of UIKit changes shown in this article [right here][4].

 ### Date and Time Picker
 First, let's look at the free power ups.
 And nothing really embodies that more than the completely overhauled date picker.
 It went from serviceable to fully-featured.